joahn3/joahn3/README.md

 -->

 # Hi there 👋 !
 I am Ionut Francisc!
-🔭 I am a Security & Privacy Consultant by day & a Web developer enthusiast by night.
+- 🔭 I am a Security & Privacy Consultant by day & a Web developer enthusiast by night.
---
-- 🌱 I’m currently learning
----

 ## :zap: Activity